 According to this article, the study found that almost 80% of estranged mothers believed their adult children’s estrangement to be caused by either a third party or the adult child’s mental health status.

 Combined with existing research into people’s reasons for cutting off parents, this finding highlights a stark contrast in how mothers and adult children think about estrangement.
+(No word here on how dads think about estrangement, unfortunately.)

 Not only will doing so place you in a better position to make any needed repairs and get to reconciliation, it will focus your attention where your power lies.